 “With the 911 Alert app, notification is the key for family and loved ones,” says Steven.

 “A second family occurrence was on my wife’s side of the family.
 One of her cousins was having chest pains in Alabama and called 911.
-Either in route to the hospital or shortly after arriving she passed.
-Because no one took any identification when she left, my wife’s cousin laid in the morgue for over a week as a “Jane Doe” before someone thought to go back to the place that they picked her up from (her home) where they retrieved her identification and then had them come to the hospital to identify her body.”
+Either enroute to the hospital or shortly after arriving, she passed away.
+Since no one had taken any identification when she left, my wife’s cousin laid in the morgue for over a week as a “Jane Doe” before someone thought to go back to the place that they picked her up from (her home) where they retrieved her identification and then had them come to the hospital to identify her body.”

 With the 911 Alert app her emergency contacts would have been notified and although nothing would have changed the outcome of her passing, the additional agony of the aftermath could have been averted.
 In Steven’s opinion, the aftermath after her passing hurt the family more than the death.